header

 Regulators are going to require firms to test and report on their resilience.
 With a virtual twin of the operational ecosystem, a bank or insurer or investment management company could easily respond to regulatory queries like:

-Q.: How do you assess and mitigate the potential for a cyberattack on one of your processes, applications or servers?
+Q1.: How do you assess and mitigate the potential for a cyberattack on one of your processes, applications or servers?

-Q: What is your protocol for a failed data feed or third party process failure?
+Q2: What is your protocol for a failed data feed or third party process failure?
 How do you assess and mitigate the impact?

 A: Virtual twins can capture dependencies and highlight down-stream effects quickly and easily.
 This would enable firms to create specific mitigation plans for each scenario.
 Stress tests could be conducted and over time, failure mode effect analyses could be used to predict and prevent failures in the future.
+Financial Service organizations could begin to ask their providers (ICT’s and others) to provide scenario tests and analytics so they might need to implement virtual twins as well.

-Q: How do you handle urgent upgrades or patches?
+Q3: How do you handle urgent upgrades or patches?
 Ones that can’t wait for a weekend?

 A: Test the patch or upgrade in the virtual twin to identify any potential service interruptions before putting it into production.
-A virtual twin helps eliminate down time and the risks that come with it.
+A comprehensive, updated virtual twin helps eliminate down time and the risks that come with it.

-Q: How do you assess and integrate new business acquisitions or new processes while minimizing impact to the broader organization?
+Q4: How do you assess and integrate new business acquisitions or new processes while minimizing impact to the broader organization?

 The financial company of the future is the one that understands the power of a virtual twin and leverages that power to be compliant with new regulation and stay ahead of the competition.

-1 Source: “Latest BCI report shows significant growth in operational resilience uptake” by BCI
+2 Source: “Latest BCI report shows significant growth in operational resilience uptake” by BCI

 Taherah KUHL, Vice President Business Services Industry, Dassault Systèmes